Thertzlor/Revenant/wiki/_Macro_Overview.md

 -- Pressing this or any other button will cancel the sequence on m3. k.m4="x"

--- without the cancel option (and defaultThreadCancel set to false) this sequence will keep looping even when m4 is pressed. k.m5 = { type="sequence", "a","b","c","d", loop=-1 }
+-- without the cancel option (and fragileThreads set to false) this sequence will keep looping even when m4 is pressed. k.m5 = { type="sequence", "a","b","c","d", loop=-1 }

 ```